Key Specs of Tata Hexa

 Tata Hexa Review

-Following the success of the Tiago, Tata is looking to taste success again, this time in the premium SUV space with the Hexa.
-Based on the same platform as the Aria, the Tata Hexa has a lot riding on its massive shoulders.
-Until the launch of the Tata H5X, the Hexa will be Tata’s flagship model.
+While Tata has now launched the Tata Harrier, the Tata Hexa remains the brand’s flagship 7-seater car.
 The Hexa is available with a 2.2-litre Varicor engine in two states of tune - 150PS and 156PS.
-But while the former produces 320Nm of torque, the latter generates an impressive 400Nm of torque.
-It is being offered with a choice of six variants - XE, XM, XT, XMA, XTA and XT 4x4.
-Additionally available is the Hexa Downtown edition, which adds a few cosmetic tweaks and new features.
-The Tata Hexa looks good and is loaded with convenience and safety features even in the base variant, but can that help it establish itself as a premium car maker and wipe off the sour aftertaste of the Aria?
+While the former produces 320Nm of torque, the latter generates an impressive 400Nm of torque.
+It is being offered with a choice of seven variants - XE, XM, XM+, XT, XMA, XTA and XT 4x4.
+The Tata Hexa looks tough yet classy and is loaded with convenience and safety features even in the base variant.
+But can that help establish Tata as a premium carmaker and wipe off the sour aftertaste of the Aria?
 Let's find out.

 The new Hexa is definitely a huge step up compared to the Aria.
 It will take on the likes of the Mahindra XUV500 and also slug it out with the lower variants of the Toyota Innova Crysta.